 - Growth factors such as PRP – these enhance the growth of the stem cells

-- Scaffolding – a living transplant made from your own cartilage cells that provides the structure you need in your knee
+- Scaffolding – a living transplant made from your own cartilage cells that provide the structure you need in your knee

 What’s the evidence that cell therapy works?

 There is different evidence out there for cell therapy.
 It depends on what we are looking at.
 In some sectors of cell therapy, there are over 20 years of experience and many randomised control trials to show that it is superior compared to traditional treatments, for example, micro-fracture.
 There are also studies that suggest it makes no difference.

 This variety is to be expected in a field that has evolved so much over time.
 Inevitably there will be techniques that do not work, and situations where a technique was applied without understanding if it was right for that particular patient.